bk-garage/superset/README-BK.md

 helm uninstall superset -n superset
 ```

-Use RD's **Port Forwarding feature**.
-With the `kubectl port-forward` command the connection breaks.
+Use RD's **Port Forwarding feature** if the connection with the `kubectl port-forward` command breaks.

-The application was too slow.
 Connected to the database, but could not load the schema.
 OpenShift Local was much faster.

 ### Delete the app
 ```zsh